It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 The following are widely considered to be due for a refurbishment or are expected to close to make way for newly-announced projects.
 Our list below is based on preliminary announcements by Disney and/or educated speculation.
 Nonetheless, there is no official word on exactly when (or, in some cases, if) these refurbishments will actually occur.

 • DINOSAUR!
-(Animal Kingdom) — Expected to close sometime between Fall 2024 and 2027 to make way for an Indiana Jones themed ride
+(Animal Kingdom) — Expected to close sometime in 2026 (current estimate) to make way for an Indiana Jones themed ride

 • It’s Tough to Be a Bug (Animal Kingdom) — Expected to permanently close to make way for Zootopia: Better Zoogether!, a new Zootopia themed show (which opens in Winter 2025)

-• Pecos Bill Tall Tale Inn & Cafe (Magic Kingdom) — Rumored to be potentially revamped into something a bit more “New Orleans”-y (given its proximity to the new Tiana’s Bayou Adventure)
+• Pecos Bill Tall Tale Inn & Cafe (Magic Kingdom) — Rumored to be potentially re-themed to better match its newer neighbors (Tiana’s Bayou Adventure or the planned Cars rides)

-• Reflections of China (EPCOT) — Replacement with new Wondrous China film announced, but no further details or ETA released
+• Reflections of China (EPCOT) — Replacement with new Wondrous China film announced long ago, but no further details or ETA released

 • Spaceship Earth (EPCOT) — Major refurbishment announced but postponed indefinitely